ThomasAitken/Golang-Cryptopals/README.md

 https://cryptopals.com/

 Working through these in Golang.
-Learning the language as I re-learn (or learn in a different way) cryptographic/number theory stuff I kind of did already in university.
+Learning the language as I re-learn (or learn in a different way) cryptographic/number theory stuff I kind of did already in university (UPDATE 2 weeks later: actually, in university the cryptography I learnt definitely made more sense than most of these challenges).

 #### USAGE: